SparkPost/botkit-cinco/README.md

 ## How?

-The easiest way is to fork this repo and set up a remote for a Heroku instance.
-Then configure your bot in Slack at https://your-team.slack.com/services/new/bot.
+The easiest way is to clone this repo and set up a remote for a Heroku instance.
+Then configure your bot in Slack at https://my.slack.com/services/new/bot.
 You'll need to set your API token as a env var named `SLACK_API_TOKEN`.

 Then invite your bot to a channel and it's party time!